derekly56/ProPrac/README.md

 apologize if anyone is trying to find a particular solution that I have not attempted/finished.
 Thanks for everyones support and patience!

-Last Updated: December 21st, 2018
+Last Updated: December 31st, 2018

 ### **Purpose:**
 - The purpose of this folder is to store problems and MY solutions to
 the following book problems for programming interviews
+- This is also a personal project of mine to get better at programming
 - You're more than welcome to check out my solutions to what I have!
 - Good luck to everyone out there with programming practices/interviews